Blog for People

 Summary: Civil Litigation is complex and uses a lot of technical jargon.
 However, if you are a Party to a lawsuit, you would do well to understand the nuances of what the words mean.
 This is an in-development, alphabetic order glossary intended to define the most common litigation terms in a practical manner.

-Answer: An Answer is a document that meets certain criteria and fulfills the defendant’s obligation to respond to the complaint within thirty (30) days of being served with process.
+Answer: An Answer is a responsive pleading and a document that meets certain criteria and fulfills the defendant’s obligation to respond to the complaint within thirty (30) days of being served with process.
 Generally, and Answer comprises a general denial [Code of Civil Procedure section (b)(1)], and then a list of Affirmative Defenses, which are technically new matter.
 [Code of Civil Procedure section (b)(2)].
 Defenses must be put at issue when filed, or they are waived.

-Complaint: A complaint is a document that meets certain criteria and initiates the lawsuit when the civil plaintiff “files” it.
+Complaint: A complaint is a pleading and a document that meets certain criteria and initiates the lawsuit when the civil plaintiff “files” it.
 The Complaint comprises of a caption page, with the name of the person filing it, the names of the parties, and a title, like complaint for damages, then a series of “allegations” and “prayers” for remedies.
 In California the allegations generally take the form of a short initial narrative, key mandatory allegations, such as a legal description of the parties, a statement of why the court has subject matter “jurisdiction,” meaning power to hear the case, and why the “venue,” meaning the court location, is correct.
 Then the complaint has a list of “causes of action,” a cause of action is a group of three to seven sentences that are essentially legal conclusions, and when phrased and combined together put a defendant on notice of a plaintiff’s claim to seek a remedy for some underlying substantive acts or omissions.

-Default: Default means that the Court stamps an application for Default officially accepting that Default, marking the register of actions that the defendant has not responded to the complaint within the required time limit, and in theory preventing the defendant from participating in the litigation any more.
+Default: Default means that the Court stamps an application for Default officially accepting that Default, marking the register of actions that the defendant has not responded to the complaint within the required time limit, and in theory preventing the defendant from participating in the litigation anymore.
 Note a Default is NOT a Default Judgment.
-A Default Judgment can happen after or under some circumstances simultaneous with a Default, and means that the Court has made a final determination in the case, based on the Defendant failing to appear and respond timely.
+A Default Judgment can happen after or under some circumstances simultaneous with a Default and means that the Court has made a final determination in the case, based on the Defendant failing to appear and respond timely.

 Defendant: A defendant is a party to the litigation, generally, the person or entity who did not start the lawsuit and is the person or entity that the plaintiff seeks a remedy from.
 However, if the defendant makes a “cross” claim, meaning the defendant responds to the plaintiff’s allegations by seeking a remedy, as well, then the defendant also becomes the “cross plaintiff.”